 Some people use phlebotomy kits to draw larger amounts of blood to do things like draw sigils.
 But as I do not do this and am not skilled in phlebotomy, I am not qualified to discuss this.
 And given the physical dangers to the body from someone unskilled in phlebotomy, I wouldn’t recommend it unless you have some medical training and already feel comfortable drawing blood.

 If you practice animal sacrifice, you can deepen this as well… Some people believe that the more potent or meaningful the sacrifice, the more potent the magick.
 Others say the more blood the better.
 And others use the blood to charge large sigils or veves or create possession experiences (though this is mostly in Voudon, Hoodoo, Quimbanda, Santeria, and similar religions).

-I do not personally practice animal sacrifice, but believe that if you eat meat, you’re a hypocrite for downsizing it.
-Factory farming is leaps and bounds more disgusting than blood sacrifice and often leads to tremendous suffering of the animals and a ton of waste.
+I do not personally practice animal sacrifice and probably never will because I see it as unnecessary and it doesn’t fit into my own personal practice, but believe that if you eat meat, there’s a good argument to be made that you’re hypocritical for downsizing it as long as the slaughter itself is humanely done and the meat is used.
+Factory farming is leaps and bounds more disgusting than blood sacrifice and often leads to tremendous suffering of the animals and a ton of waste…

 Animal sacrifice has been practiced for centuries and still is in some parts of the world.
 Generally, it looks like this: the animal is sacrificed, then afterwards the animal is cooked in a feast shared by the practitioners or members of the village.
 Often feasts are created from sacrificed animals in these areas.
 In fact, ancient magicians and priests, including those in the Judeo-Islamic-Christian traditions, used animal sacrifice.
 (The bible is littered with references to this practice and some religious groups still practice animal sacrifice, though it’s not a mainstream practice in the US or Europe generally.)